 When fish keepers talk about betta fish, the most familiar species that comes to mind is the betta splendens also known as The Siamese Fighting Fish.
 I discovered these fish in the Mekong Basin of Thailand in Southeast Asia.
-Their habitat are the rice field paddies, agricultural irrigation canals, streams, and floodplains.
+Their habitat is the rice field paddies, agricultural irrigation canals, streams, and floodplains.
 They live in water which is calm and not too deep.
 Climate is of the tropical range.
-Sunlight is intense but the lush plants in and around these bodies of water serve as shelter for the betta. betta fish also lives in other Southeast Asia countries.
+Sunlight is intense but the lush plants in and around these bodies of water serve as shelter for the betta.
+Betta fish also lives in other Southeast Asia countries.

 What can we learn from knowing its natural habitat?

 The climate in Southeast Asia is predominantly tropical.
-The two seasons are the hot summer season and the wet rainy season.
+The two seasons is the hot summer season and the wet rainy season.
 During the summer months, water levels drop and betta fish have evolved to survive this situation.
 They can live in small amounts of water which is very low in oxygen.
 They can do this because of the labyrinth organ which is a great evolutionary adaptation.
 This allows bettas to gulp air from the water’s surface and absorb the oxygen through the labyrinth organ.

 This is where the idea that betta fish can survive in a small amount of water came from.
 This is not a reason to keep your betta fish in such a condition.
-This is a survival situation which doesn’t occur for the whole duration of a betta fish’s life.
+This is a survival situation that doesn’t occur for the whole duration of a betta fish’s life.